swapnilAndhale/swapnilAndhale.github.io/README.md

 ---

 ### INTERESTS
-Apart from being a iOS developer, I do content creation on Instagram.
-I provide freelancing on videos creation.
+Apart from being a iOS developer, I do content creation on Instagram and Youtube.

-I enjoy being outdoors, so i go for run everyday.
+I enjoy being outdoors, so I go for run everyday.
 I love travelling to different places and explore different cultures.
-When I am inside , I play box cricket with my brother :) in my free time.
+When I am inside ,I play box cricket with my brother :) in my free time.